py-pdf/pypdf/docs/user/file-size.md

     writer.write(f)
 ```

-## Loss-less Compression
+## Lossless Compression

 PyPDF2 supports the FlateDecode filter which uses the zlib/deflate compression
 method.
-It is a loss-less compression, meaning the resulting PDF looks exactly
+It is a lossless compression, meaning the resulting PDF looks exactly
 the same.

 Deflate compression can be applied to a page via [`page.compress_content_streams`](https://pypdf2.readthedocs.io/en/latest/modules/PageObject.html#PyPDF2._page.PageObject.compress_content_streams):